 Our ability to effectively evaluate a borrower's credit profile affects our ability to offer attractive borrowing terms.
 The quality of our risk management system affects the delinquency rates of the transactions we facilitate.
 We periodically adjust our allowance for loan principal and financing service fee receivables when we believe that the future collection of the principal of on-balance sheet transactions is unlikely.
 We base the allowance for loan principal and financing service fee receivables primarily on historical loss experience using a roll rate-based model applied to our principal and financing service fee receivables portfolios and, to a lesser extent, macroeconomic factors.
-As such, an increase in delinquency rates of on-balance sheet transactions will result in a higher allowance for loan principal and financing service fee receivables.
-We recognize any increase in allowance for loan principal and financing service fee receivables for the relevant period.
-We charge off loan principal and financing service fee receivables as a reduction to the allowance for loan principal and financing service fee receivables when the principal and financing service fee receivables are deemed to be uncollectible.
-For each off-balance sheet transaction, we record the fair value of guarantee liabilities, which represent the present value of our expected payout based on the estimated delinquency rate and the applicable discount rate for time value.
-The loan facilitation fees payable to us, net of guarantee liabilities which were allocated from the consideration in connection with such credit drawdowns, are recognized as loan facilitation income and others.
-As such, an increase in expected delinquency rates of off-balance sheet transactions will result in an increase in the fair value of guarantee liabilities, which is recognized as loss on guarantee liabilities in our results of operations.
+As such, an increase in delinquency rates of on-balance sheet transactions will result in a higher allowance for loan principal and financing service fee receivables as provision for loan principal and financing service fee receivables for the relevant period.
+We charge off loan principal and financing service fee receivables as a reduction to the allowance for loan principal and financing service fee receivables of use an relevant period.
+We charge off loan principal and financing service fee receivables as a reduction to the allowance for loan principal and financing service fee receivables when the principal and financing service fee receivables as a reduction to the allowance for loan principal and financing service fee receivables when the principal and financing service fee receivables as a reduction to the allowance for loan principal and financing service fee receivables as a reduction to the allowance with ASC 815.
+The remaining transaction price is then allocated to the loan facilitation services on a relative standalone selling price basis.
+Revenues from loan facilitation services are recognized when we match borrowers with the funding partners and the funds are transferred to the borrower.
+Additionally, revenues from post-origination services are recognized evenly over the term of the loans as the services are per